 A typical week for a Brook Hill boarding student looks like this:

 Tuesdays and Thursdays look exactly like Mondays.
-Wednesdays are just a little bit different in that the school day starts at 9:30 rather than 8:15 due to Wednesdays’ morning staff development.
+Wednesdays are just a little bit different in that the school day starts at 9:00 rather than 8:15 due to Wednesdays’ morning staff development.
 Also on Wednesdays, students wear their chapel uniforms.
 Typically no interscholastic athletic competitions are scheduled for Wednesday afternoons or evenings.
-Fridays are slightly different from the other days in that students are allowed to dress down a bit, wearing jeans or shorts and a Brook Hill t-shirt or sweat shirt, and the school day ends at 3:00.
+Fridays are slightly different from the other days in that students are allowed to dress down a bit, wearing jeans or shorts and a Brook Hill t-shirt or sweat shirt, and the school day ends at 2:50, with no athletic block.

 On Saturdays students can sleep in if they wish with brunch being served at 11:00 AM, with mandatory attendance.
 Also on Saturdays students have a couple of entertainment options that they can take part in.
 Dinner is served at the usual 6:00 on Saturday night.

-On Sundays breakfast is offered starting at 8:00 am then students are off to church services with their House Parent.
+On Sundays breakfast is provided in the dorms then students are off to church services with their House Parent.
 Students also have the option to attend other churches with Brook Hill faculty and staff members.
 These teachers and administrators pick up students in the morning and bring them back after services.
 Sunday afternoons are set aside to rest and relax and prepare for the coming week.
 Few activities are scheduled on Sundays for that purpose.

 Students have several opportunities to pick up things from the store throughout the week.
-There are two weekly trips to Brookshires, a local grocery store in Bullard, and two trips into Tyler to Wal-Mart each week as well (after school and after study hall for the students’ convenience), and then another trip Fridays after dinner to Fresh, a unique market that also offers taco bar, sandwich bar, gellato, open grill, coffee cafe and expansive salad bar along with live music on weekends.
+There are three weekly trips to Brookshires, a local grocery store in Bullard, and two trips into Tyler to Wal-Mart each week as well (after school and after study hall for the students’ convenience), and often another trip Fridays after dinner to Fresh, a unique market that also offers taco bar, sandwich bar, gellato, open grill, ramen, pho, sushi, pizza bar, coffee cafe and expansive salad bar along with live music on weekends.

 As you can see we have created a quality living experience that offers variety and fun, as well as the needed time for students to study and relax.